Ghelder/holbertonschool-shell/permissions/README.md

 ## Adding execution permissions to the current directory recursively.
 ## Create a directory with permissions.
 ## Change the group owner for the hello file.
+## Changing user and group for files and directories.